BidAhs/DevGremlin/README.md

 - Python 3.8+
 - Windows, macOS, or Linux
 - Tkinter (usually included with Python)
-- [GPT4All](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) model file in `gpt4all/models/`
+- [GPT4All](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) model file in `gpt4all/models/` (should be installed when code is ran)

 ---